-All posts by Leo
+All posts by IT Goblin

 Harvest Festival Printables

-Autumn is upon us (in the UK anyway) and so is the time of harvest.
+Autumn is upon us (in the northern hemisphere anyway) and so is the time of harvest.
 In fact, did you know that the Old English word “haerfest” actually means “autumn”?
-Yes, indeed, and for those of you looking for some harvest festival printables for your children to help celebrate, we’ve assembled ours below.
+That’s not the only interesting link to history either.
+In fact, the autumn harvest is a time of year steeped in ancient traditions.

 When is Harvest Festival 2023 (UK)?

-picture of annual solsticesAs harvest celebrations in general take place over several days, it doesn’t really matter when you have yours.
-Traditionally though, it was never held after Michaelmas Day on the 29th September, because that’s when the church decided that the Harvest Festival period should officially end.
+If you wanted to be ultra-traditional, you wouldn’t hold your harvest festival after Michaelmas Day on the 29th of September, because that’s when the church decided that the Harvest Festival period should end.
 The idea was that all the crops had to be brought in before St Michael’s Mass and that parishes would then gather in their churches to give thanks.
-These days, dates are not as strict.
+In modern times however, dates are not as strict.

 Picture of a corn dolly twist